newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 ## Refactored Classes

 The com.newrelic.agent.PrivateApiImpl class bootstraps the `AgentBridge.collectionFactory` with `AgentCollectionFactory` during agent startup.
-The correct `AgentCollectionFactory` is loaded by the VM based on the Java version runtime (via the multi-release jar).

 The following classes now use `AgentBridge.collectionFactory` instead of direct Caffeine dependencies: